-PACIFICA SCHOOL DISTRICT

-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES
+PACIFICA SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES

-TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-Total net change in fund balances - governmental funds \$ 24,622,758 Capital outlays are reported in governmental funds as expenditures.
-However, in the statement of f activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense. - \$ 6,996 4.05-050 Depreciation expense (1,872,862) (1,865,866) Governmental funds do not report gains and losses on disposal of capital assets.
-However, in the government-wide Statement of Activities, the cost of dispose of capital assets net any proceed is accounted for as a special item. İs (290,964) The governmental funds report bond proceeds as an other financing source, while repayment of be principal is reported as an expenditure.
+Total net change in fund balances - governmental funds \$ (6,898,833) Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of a the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+Capital assets additions net deletions \$ Depreciation additions 11,114,942 (1,990,288) - 9,124,654 The governmental funds report bond proceeds as an other financing source, while repayment of bor principal is reported as an expenditure.
 Interest is recognized as an expenditure in the government when it is due.
-The net effect of these differences in the treatment of general obligation bonds items is as follows: mental funds Proceeds from bond issuance (18,000,000) New Bond Premium (1,144,067) Repayment of bond principal 1,033,730 Accreted interest on capital appreciation bonds is not recorded in the governmental funds but is r recorded under the accrual basis of accounting in the government-wide financial statements.
-117,237 In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is s recognized as an other financing source or other financing use in the period it is incurred.
-In the government-way premium or discount is amortized as interest over the life of the debt.
-The difference between discounts recognized in the current period and amortized over future periods is: premiums or 15,733 In governmental funds, actual contributions to pension plans are reported as expenditures in the y year incurred.
-However, in the government-wide statement of activities, only the current year pension expense as noted in the plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outlows of resources.
-(1,886,170) In governmental funds, actual contributions to OPEB plans are reported as expenditures in the ye However, in the government-wide statement of activities, only the current year OPEB expense plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflow vs of resources.
-(934,950) In the statement of activities, compensated absences are measured by the amount earned during the ne year.
+The net effect of these differences in the treatment of general obligation bonds a items is as follows: ental funds Repayment of bond principal 1,954,498 Accreted interest on capital appreciation bonds is not recorded in the governmental funds but is recorded under the accrual basis of accounting in the government-wide financial statements. uired to be 930,243 In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is reacher financing source or other financing use in the period it is incurred.
+In the government-wide premium or discount is amortized as interest over the life of the debt.
+The difference between pr discounts recognized in the current period and amortized over future periods is: remiums or 167,124 In governmental funds, actual contributions to pension plans are reported as expenditures in the year However, in the government-wide statement of activities, only the current year pension expense plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outlows of as noted in 1,980,145 In governmental funds, actual contributions to OPEB plans are reported as expenditures in the year However, in the government-wide statement of activities, only the current year OPEB expense a plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflows as noted in th 199,814 In the statement of activities, compensated absences are measured by the amount earned during the year.
 In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
-This year vacation earned was less amounts used by: 22,077 Interest on long-term debt in the statement of activities differs from the amount reported in the go funds because interest is recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as an expenditure in the funds when it is due and thus recognized as a fundamental and the funds when it is due and the fundamental quires the use o f current financial resources.
-In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-(430,892) interest aceraes, regardiess or when it is due.
-(450,092) Changes in net position of governmental activities \$ 1,258,626
+This year vacation earned was less that amounts used by: nt (25,306) Interest on long-term debt in the statement of activities differs from the amount reported in the gove funds because interest is recognized as an expenditure in the funds when it is due and thus requirement financial resources.
+In the statement of activities, however, interest expense is recognized ires the use o of (,,,,,) interest accrues, regardless of when it is due.
+(57,339) Changes in net position of governmental activities \$ 7,375,000